Rod O'Loan: War service

 Rod O'Loan enlisted in the Australian Army in 1942.
 He rose to the rank of major in the 2 Division Australian Army Services Corps.

 Military and civil awards

 At war's end in 1946, he was awarded the MBE for gallant and distinguished service during the war in the South West Pacific.

 He was appointed a CBE in the New Years Honours List of 1977 for Services to the Community.
-He held senior positions in the business world during his working life, and worked for large companies, including David Jones Limited in Sydney.
+He held senior positions in the business world during his working life, and worked for large companies, including David Jones in Sydney.
 He was appointed managing director of Finney Isles Stores of Brisbane in 1958 and served as president of the Retailers' Association in 1962.

 Rod O'Loan died in Brisbane on 19 February 1992.
 He married Molly (Mary Patricia, née Croke) in 1940 and had three sons and one daughter.